East London line extension: Proposals and problems

 Extensions of the East London line have been discussed for many years.
 During the 1980s London Transport considered converting the line into a light railway similar to the Docklands Light Railway, or restoring the disused connection to Liverpool Street.
 By 1989 a proposal had emerged to extend it north to Dalston and south to Peckham Rye and Dulwich, sharing track and stations with the mainline network, in a similar fashion to parts of the Bakerloo line, District line and Metropolitan line.
 The plan was costed at £100-£120 million and the extended line was envisaged to open in 1994.
 The extension project was proposed several times during the 1990s but was repeatedly rejected or postponed owing to a lack of government support and insufficient financing.
-In November 1990 Transport Secretary Cecil Parkinson rejected a proposed parliamentary bill that would have authorised the project and two years later the extension plans were postponed indefinitely owing to cutbacks in Tube funding.
+In November 1990, Transport Secretary Cecil Parkinson rejected a proposed parliamentary bill that would have authorised the project and two years later the extension plans were postponed indefinitely owing to cutbacks in Tube funding.
 Another proposal was made in 1993 to extend the line from Whitechapel to Dalston Junction, involving the construction of new stations at Bishopsgate, Hoxton and Haggerston, and received the support of a public inquiry in 1994.
 Construction was envisaged to begin in 1996 and to be completed by 1998.
-The project was finally approved by the Government in 1996 but a lack of financing again forced the project to be put on hold in 1997.
+The project was finally approved by the Government in 1996, however, a lack of financing again forced the project to be put on hold only a year later.

 A solution to the funding issue was found in 1999 when London Transport announced that it was seeking private funds to realise the extension plans.
 Control of the project was given to the Strategic Rail Authority rather than to London Underground, in view of the impact that it would have on mainline services.
 It was also proposed that the East London line and other sub-surface Underground lines would be transferred to Railtrack, the privatised company responsible for maintaining the mainline network.
 This would have seen the line integrated with the London suburban commuter network.
 However, it was soon decided that this was impractical and the Railtrack proposal was abandoned.

 Network Rail's South London Route Utilisation Strategy in 2008 considered changes to the South London Line services unavoidable, particularly in respect of the even more restricted capacity during the reconstruction of London Bridge.